cakephp/docs/en/appendices/2-1-migration-guide.rst

 - ``Model::find('threaded')`` now accepts ``$options['parent']`` if using other field
   then ``parent_id``.
 Also if the model has TreeBehavior attached and set up with other parent field, the threaded find will by default use that.
+- Parameters for queries using prepared statements will now be part of the SQL dump.

 Behaviors
 =========